curbengh/curbengh.github.io/source/_posts/caddy-plugins-nixos.md

 In NixOS, the Caddy module has long included [`services.caddy.package`](https://search.nixos.org/options?channel=21.11&show=services.caddy.package&from=0&size=50&sort=relevance&type=packages&query=caddy) option to specify custom package.
 It was primarily used as a way to install Caddy 2 from the unstable channel (`unstable.caddy`) because the package in stable channel (`pkgs.caddy`) of NixOS 20.03 is still Caddy 1.
 I talked about that option in a {% post_link caddy-v2-nixos 'previous post' %}.

 Aside from installing Caddy from different channel, that option can also be used to specify a custom package by using [`pkgs.callPackage`](https://nixos.org/guides/nix-pills/callpackage-design-pattern.html).
-I {% post_link custom-package-nixos-module 'previously used' %} `callPackage` as a workaround to install cloudflared in a IPv6-only instance from a repository other than GitHub because GitHub doesn't support IPv6 yet.
+I {% post_link custom-package-nixos-module 'previously used' %} `callPackage` as a workaround to install cloudflared in an IPv6-only instance from a repository other than GitHub because GitHub doesn't support IPv6 yet.

 If a custom package is defined in "/etc/caddy/custom-package.nix", then the configuration will be: